-The Polo Heritage SmartLab aggregates the Cluster Basilicata Creative, the Lucan Cluster of the ETS Aerospace, the Lucano Automotive Cluster – Intelligent Factory ETS, the Lucan Bioeconomy Cluster ETS, the Basilicata Energy Cluster ETS, the Digital Innovation Hub of Confindustria Basilicata and the Competence MedITech Campanian-Apulian Center.
-Together, they represent 9 Universities with offices in Campania, Basilicata and Puglia, over 200 SMEs (most of which are related to the fields of culture and creativity or sectors with a strong creative driven propensity), the Italian National Research Council (CNR), the Italian National Agency for New Technologies, Energy and Sustainable Economic Development (ENEA), and other private / public research centers such as ASI and the Fiat Research Center in Melfi.
+Heritage SmartLab aggregates the Cluster Basilicata Creativa, the Lucan Cluster of the Aerospace ETS, the Lucan Automotive Cluster – Intelligent Factory ETS, the Lucan Bioeconomy Cluster ETS, the Basilicata Energy Cluster ETS, the Digital Innovation Hub of Confindustria Basilicata and the MedITech Competence Center.
+Together, they represent 9 Universities with offices in Campania, Basilicata and Apulia, over 200 SMEs (most of which are related to the fields of culture and creativity or sectors with a strong creative driven propensity), the Italian National Research Council (CNR), the Italian National Agency for New Technologies, Energy and Sustainable Economic Development (ENEA), and other private / public research centers such as ASI and the Fiat Research Center in Melfi.

-The Heritage SmartLab will have its coordination center in Matera at the San Rocco Hub, and will be divided into different territorial hubs that will be based within the three regions involved in the project which are Basilicata, Puglia and Campania.
+Heritage SmartLab will have its coordination center in Matera at the San Rocco Hub, and will be divided into different territorial hubs to be located within the three regions involved in the project which are Basilicata, Apulia and Campania.